lmmx/websiteresources/biochemistries/blog_files/Biblioleaks.md

 In terms of accessibility and professional respectability it&rsquo;s hugely more appropriate of a solution than stashing papers on the dark-web.
 Likewise, where #icanhazPDF and similar&nbsp;&ldquo;bibliogift&rdquo; schemes are doomed to be niche activities, or rare and kind of awkward requests, a decentralised scheme could be simple and so enabling as to make its use unavoidable in a community facing paywalls at every turn.

-(As a recent graduate having lost access to the library resources and waiting for return emails from JSTOR reps about access to a book PDF through the alumni scheme I&rsquo;m feeling this)
+_(As a recent graduate, having lost access to the library resources, and waiting for days on return emails from a JSTOR rep about faulty access to material through the alumni scheme, I&rsquo;m feeling this frustration more than usual.)_
 ![](https://raw.githubusercontent.com/lmmx/shots/master/2015/Aug/Cabanac_2015_Sci-Hub.png)

-(Dis?)Honourable closing mention here to [&lsquo;**Sci-Hub**&rsquo;](https://torrentfreak.com/sci-hub-tears-down-academias-illegal-copyright-paywalls-150627/), a service which is somehow logged into various institutional networks, allowing users to download PDFs from outside (and even jump onto another proxy server if the one in use doesn&rsquo;t have access to a requested item).
-Each article retrieved this way is then deposited into LibGen (unlike #icanhazPDF, which generally runs via old-fashioned email meaning no residual benefit to the community afterwards).
+(Dis?)honourable closing mention here to [&lsquo;**Sci-Hub**&rsquo;](https://torrentfreak.com/sci-hub-tears-down-academias-illegal-copyright-paywalls-150627/), a service which provides proxy access directly into institutional computer networks, allowing users to download PDFs from outside (and even jump onto another proxy server if the one in use doesn&rsquo;t have access to a requested item).
+Each article retrieved this way is then deposited into _LibGen_ (unlike #icanhazPDF, which generally runs via old-fashioned email meaning no residual benefit to the community afterwards).

 This paper on LibGen ends with that classic line: _more research is needed._